-CWS received a PSF grant \$1500 for video.
-The Chinook mascot program will be funded by Twinned Watersheds CESI grant, and possibly expanded to include other areas and initiatives through the Climate Action grant (pending).
+CWS received a Pacific Salmon Foundation grant of \$1500 for the "Why Fish Need Forests" video.

+The Chinook mascot program will be funded by the Conservation Economic Stimulus Initiative, Twinned Watersheds project, and possibly expanded to include other areas and initiatives pending additional funding.

 Did someone say 'live streaming'?
 We're in!
-Chinook Mascot will get social safely to share science stories.
+Chinook Mascot will safely share science stories online throughout summer 2021.